 My moral project consists of trying to articulate my moral intuitions into a consistent set of ethical principles that form the basis of an ethical system of ecological justice.
 Below are the eight most important principles of my ethics.
-(A more recent version can be found here)
+(More recent versions can be found here, here and here)

 2) The basic right of living beings (plants and all beings with complex interests, such as staying alive).
 Never allow (or strongly minimize) the killing or injuring of non-sentient living beings for luxury needs.
 Especially don’t kill a living being to manipulate your social status (fashion, status consumption, commercial advertisements).
 We are allowed to use plants for basic needs (sharing knowledge,…).

 3) The basic right of sentient beings (beings with complex interests and the capacity to subjectively experience their needs).
 Never allow (or strongly minimize) the use of sentient beings as merely means to someone else’s ends (including both luxury, basic and vital needs).
 We should not treat someone as property or violate its bodily integrity or freedom without permission in order to achieve a goal.
 One exception: sentient beings who became dependent (by evolution) on other animals in order to survive, are allowed to hunt for their vital needs, until feasible alternatives exist (but we are allowed to defend the prey, if we feel compassion).
 See ‘basic right principle’ in https://stijnbruers.wordpress.com/2010/10/17/a-model-for-a-theory-of-justice/ and https://stijnbruers.wordpress.com/2011/12/25/the-basic-right/